Children will enjoy visiting the Louvre.

 In our team of Louvre guides, we tend to over use the word masterpiece to describe an incredible piece of Art done with uncommon skill, with phenomenal beauty.

 Exactly this term can be meant as : "a famous art work", "a creation in any area of the arts that has received much critical praise", or "the finest piece of work of a Maestro's career."

 For example : Would you go to the Louvre without seeing the Mona Lisa or the Venus de Milo?
 Of course not!

-So, ultimately, what can a masterpiece bring to a child?
+So, ultimately, what is a masterpiece for a kid?

-To answer this question, we made the Mona Lisa suffer all the critics and scientific analysis we can do to her, with all kinds of technologies we have at hands in Paris : X rays, multi spectral camera, multi layers scan, precise digital reproductions, microscopic examinations.
-We even dissected other Da Vinci's paintings with Micro-Raman spectroscopy to look at the numerous layers of microscopic paints and the infinite brush strokes that the artist applied with care over the many years that it took him to achieve this unique Masterpiece.
+From X rays, multi spectral camera, multi layers scan, precise digital reproductions to microscopic sampling and examinations.
+We even dissected other Da Vinci's paintings with Micro-Raman spectroscopy to look at the numerous layers of microscopic paints and the infinite brush strokes that the artist applied with care over the many years that it took him to (never) achieve this continuously evolving Masterpiece.

 Too many of Mano Lisa's mysteries were solved thanks to the modern neuroscience discoveries but I still believe she is still keeping many more secrets behind her seductive smile, for the future generation to appreciate.

-We are lucky today as the Mona Lisa is displayed in public, you can visit her with your kids, appreciate the original painting in person, experiment with her delicate smile, she will be looking right at you.
+We are lucky today as the Mona Lisa is displayed in public, you can visit her with your kids, appreciate the original painting in person, experiment with her delicate smile, she will be looking right at you, maybe with a smile.

-But before that, it was only displayed in the Emperor's bedroom or the King's private collection, to enjoy privately.
+But before that, it was only displayed in the Emperor's bedroom or the King's private collection, to be enjoyed privately by France rulers.

 After this incident, it is true that she became very famous and has been described as "the best known, the most visited, the most written about, the most sung about, the most parodied work of art in the world".